 I took the two below pictures on a typical Sunday.
 The government closes off the main boulevard and it is filled with bike riders.
 That’s a good sign.

 Finally, it is worth pointing out that this is a pretty athletic place.
 You see lots of people walking around in gym clothes.
-Case in point is Hector Kaleido, a gentleman who was in front of me at a Starbucks and let me take his photo for this (thanks Hector).

 My conclusion is everything looks pretty great for bike-sharing in Mexico and Latin America.
 I think it will come down to who gets here first and executes best.